perftools/php-profiler/README.md

 ## Config

-Here's full reference config that should give you idea what to configure.
+Here's a reference config of what can be configured.

 ```php
 <?php